COVID-19 Remote Working Tips

 Thanks to technology, remote working is now (for many) relatively straightforward and there are numerous positives in terms of avoiding the daily commute and wearing your slippers to work, however, whether you work from your office or from home, your organisation remains responsible and liable for the personal data you work on, or have access to.

-To help keep you and your organisation safe, we’ll be publishing 19 tips over the coming few weeks to help you tackle the data protection challenges you may face.
+To help keep you and your organisation safe, we have published 19 tips to help you tackle the data protection challenges you may face.

 Data can be inadvertently breached when you leave devices logged in.
 The solution requires only a few simple keystrokes.